BKS theory: Experimental counter-evidence

+In light of the experimental results, Bohr informed Charles Galton Darwin that "there is nothing else to do than to give our revolutionary efforts as honourable a funeral as possible".

 Bohr's reaction, too, was not primarily related to the photon hypothesis.
-According to Heisenberg, Bohr remarked: "Even if Einstein sends me a cable that an irrevocable proof of the physical existence of light-quanta has now been found, the message cannot reach me, because it has to be transmitted by electromagnetic waves."
+According to Werner Heisenberg, Bohr remarked:

 For Bohr the lesson to be learned from the disproof of the BKS theory was not that photons do exist, but rather that the applicability of classical space-time pictures in understanding phenomena within the quantum domain is limited.
 This theme would become particularly important a few years later in developing the notion of complementarity.
 According to Heisenberg, Born's statistical interpretation also had its ultimate roots in the BKS theory.
 Hence, despite its failure the BKS theory still provided an important contribution to the revolutionary transition from classical mechanics to quantum mechanics.

+Schrödinger would not abandon the statistical interpretation and would continue to push this theory until the end of his life.